DarkStarSword/3d-fixes/Unity5/DX9-New/README.md

 Unity 5 World Space Correction Template
 =======================================

+**THIS TEMPLATE WILL NOT WORK WITH UNITY 5.3 WITHOUT CONSIDERABLE EFFORT PENDING UPDATES TO THE EXTRACTION SCRIPTS**

 This template can be used as a starting point to fix any DX9 Unity game.
 It
 includes: